-If you have Crohn’s or Colitis but are not taking a medicine that weakens your immune system, you are not required to have the annual flu vaccine as you are not at an increased risk of complications.
+If you have Crohn’s or Colitis but are not taking a medicine that weakens your immune system, you are not eligible for the free flu vaccine, as you are less likely to be at an increased risk of complications.
 However, you may be eligible for another reason (for example another health condition or you are over 50 years).
 However we recommend that you still opt to have the vaccine privately in order to stay well and protect yourself and others.
-The flu vaccine is normally available during flu season in most high-street or supermarket pharmacies and usually costs less than £20 - although availability may be different this year due to coronavirus.
+The flu vaccine is normally available during flu season (October - January) in most high-street or supermarket pharmacies and usually costs less than £20 - although availability may be different this year due to coronavirus.

 IBD teams also recommend that children with Crohn's or Colitis have a regular flu injection, however, the nasal spray flu vaccine which is available for younger children through their school vaccination programme is not recommended for those taking immunosuppressants or with weakened immune systems.
 This is because it contains the live forms of modified flu virus.
 It should still be possible to have the inactivated injectable flu vaccine.
 It is best to check with your child's IBD team whether it would be more suitable for them to have the nasal spray, or the injectable vaccine.

 Our Chief Executive Sarah Sleet has written a joint letter with the Presidents of the British Society of Gastroenterology and British Society of Paediatric Gastroenterology, Hepatology and Nutrition to the Joint Committee on Vaccination and Immunisation, the body that advises UK health departments on immunisation.